zix99/bitdo/README.md

+# NOTICE: DEPRECATED

+BitDo has been deprecated in favor of [BitDo2](https://github.com/zix99/bitdo2), a complete overhaul of the code of BitDo.

 # BitDo

 > NOTE: BitDo is still under development, and can't execute rules quite yet.
 It can display and track your holding history to a local database.
 Please wait a little bit longer until it can execute rules.